felipehimself/felipehimself/README.md

 <br/>
 👨‍🎓 I'm currently learning Kubernetes
 <br/>
-🔥 Always enthusiastic to new features ans usefull tools on the IT comunity
+🔥 Always enthusiastic to new features and useful tools on the IT comunity

 ### 💼 Tech Skills